-Common stock, \$.20 par value per share (Title of class) The NASDAQ Stock Market LLC

-(Name of exchange on which registered)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. o Yes 🗵 No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months, and (2) has been subject to such filing requirements for the past 90 days.
-Yes o No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer  Accelerated filer o Non-accelerated filer o Smaller reporting company o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). o Yes  No

-The aggregate market value of the common equity (all voting) held by non-affiliates (excludes current executive officers and directors) at January 31, 2009, computed using \$56.47 per share (the NASDAQ Official Closing Price on June 30, 2008, the last business day of the registrant's most recently completed second fiscal quarter) was \$13.96 billion.

-The number of shares outstanding of the registrant's common stock as of the latest practicable date, January 31, 2009, is 256,032,330.

-DOCUMENTS INCORPORATED BY REFERENCE: In Part III, the Definitive Proxy Statement for the 2009 Annual Meeting of Stockholders to be filed pursuant to Regulation 14A.

-Exhibit index begins on page 39.
+Common stock, \$.20 pa ır value per share The NASDAQ S Stock Market LLC (Title of c ass) (Name of exchange on which registered) Indicate by check mark if the registrant i s a well-known seasoned issuer, as de ; as defined in Rule 405 of the Securities Act. ☑ Yes o No Indicate by check mark if the registrant i s not required to file reports pursuant to Section 13 or Section 15(d) of the Act. o Yes ☑ No į d to be filed by Section 13 or 15(d) of the S ements for the past 90 days. ☑ Yes o No ecurities Exchange Act of 1934 Indicate by check mark whether the regissubmitted and posted pursuant to Rule 4 • d posted on its corporate website every Inte ceding 12 months. ☑ Yes o No eractive Data File required to be of Regulation S-K is not contained herein, porated by reference in Part III of this Form ž ccelerated filer, a non-accelerated filer, or a ing company" in Rule 12b-2 of the Exchan 1 9 1 1 Large accelerated filer ☑ Accelerated filer o Non-accelerated filer o Smaller reporting company Indicate by check mark whether the regis strant is a shell company (as defined i in Rule 12b-2 of the Act). o Yes ☑ No 55 5 filiates (excludes current executive officers ne 30, 2009, the last business day of the reg , The number of shares outstanding of the registrant's common stock as of the l atest practicable date, January 31, 2010, is 258,993,142 .
+DOCUMENTS INCORPORATED BY I pursuant to Regulation 14A.
+REFERENCE: In Part III, the Definit ive Proxy Statement for the 2010 Annual M Meeting of Stockholders to be filed